CalleFG/design-patterns-game/readme.txt

 - Observer, in 'ScoreManager.cs' and 'ScorePanel.cs'.
 ScorePanel subscribes to the ScoreManager's event for UI updates.
 AchievementManager subscribes to ScoreManager for varius Achievement conditions.

+- Command, in 'Command.cs', 'CommandProcessor.cs', 'MoveCommand.cs'.
+Saves the players move commands.
+In this game undoing doesn't really serve any purpose.